vantage6/vantage6-workshop/episodes/chap1_introduction_FL.md

 ::::::::::::::::::::::::::::::::::::: challenge
 ## Oh no!
 A hacker!
-A hacker manages to get access to Mees' computer that contains the secret shares he received.
+A hacker manages to get access to Mees' computer that contains his data and the secret shares he received.
+He also knows the result of the aggregation.
 Will the secrecy of the three weights still be preserved?
+What if the hacker gets access to Sara's computer as well?
+Will Noors privacy be protected?

 :::::: solution
-When receiving a sum from a set of 3 individuals, every record makes up roughly 30% of the final answer.
-That is a big contribution.
-It can be quite easy to reconstruct the individual records, for example by crossreferencing with other datasets.
-Also, if you are able to get your hands on 2 of the datapoints, you will be able to fully reconstruct the third one.

-Trust is another factor here.
-If the different parties (Mees, Sara and Noor) have a high level of trust in eachother not to share their data, the risk level is lower than when the parties are known to occasionally leak their data, or don't have proper security set in place.
+If the hacker has access to the result, he can reconstruct Noors weight by subtracting Mees' and Sara's weight from the total.
+The secret shares are not adding any more relevant information.

 ::::::
 ::::::